devops-cohort/harry/README.md

 ### My Approach
 To achieve this, I have decided to produce a simple stargazing companion app that must allow the user to do the following:
+* Create a user account that stores:
+   * *User Name*
+   * *First and Last Name*
+   * *Email*
+   * *Password*
+* Create posts of observations that user has made whilst stargazing with the following information:
+   * *Title* of the post
+   * *Author* of the post
+   * *Date and time* that the post was made
+   * *Observers* who also took part in this observation (essentially tagging other users in a post)
+   * *Location* at which the observation took place
+   * *Azimuth* coordinate of the observed object
+   * *Altitude* coordinate of the observed object
+   * *Description* of the observation
+* Update and delete a user account

+On top of this, I would like to allow the user to:
 * Refer to a database of stars and corresponding constellations with coordinate data
 * Add/delete records of stars and constellations in the database
-* Record observations that they have made on a particular day/time at a particular location The following is functionality I would like to implement into the application but are not necessary to satisfy the brief:
-* Ability to call up every star that belongs to a certain constellation
+* Select every star that belongs to a certain constellation

-### Scope
-For the sake of simplicity, I will only be adding a limited number of constellations into the database by default.
-I'm aiming to add the 12 elliptical constellations, but I may not even achieve this as data-entry is a long and laborious task, and I'm being tasked to make a great app, not an exhaustive database.
-Same applies to the stars, of which there are much, much more in the night sky.

 ## Architecture
 ### Database Structure